RupeshKumar4511/Git_Github/README.md

 <br>

 <b>
     Note : One branch is associated with only one pull request so while working on fork of open source project makes separate branch for each features or debugs the bugs and create pull request to main branch of open source project to merge it .
-Then they sees your code and run some test and give you some suggestion and you may need to made some changes in your code and finally they merge it if your feaature is useful.
+Then they sees your code and run some test and give you some suggestion and then you may need to made some changes in your code and finally they merge it if your code feature is useful.
 </b>

 # Important Point :